torvalds/linux/Documentation/scsi/sym53c8xx_2.rst

           - Wolfgang Stanglmeier        <wolf@cologne.de>
           - Stefan Esser                <se@mi.Uni-Koeln.de>

-1996: port of the ncr driver to Linux-1.2.13 and rename it ncr53c8xx.
+1996: port of the ncr driver to GNU/Linux-1.2.13 and rename it ncr53c8xx.

           - Gerard Roudier

-1998: new sym53c8xx driver for Linux based on LOAD/STORE instruction and that
+1998: new sym53c8xx driver for GNU/Linux based on LOAD/STORE instruction and that
       adds full support for the 896 but drops support for early NCR devices.

           - Gerard Roudier